Samsung Electronics mobile chief survives reshuffle despite weak figures

 Samsung Group Senior Vice President Lee June reminded reporters that Shin was "a major contributor in Samsung Electronics' emergence as the top global player in the handsets business" and would be given an opportunity to turn the business around.

-Samsung Electronics insiders said employees' focus was now on any follow-up management appointments and reorganisation plans due for the firm later this week.
+Samsung Electronics insiders said employees' focus was now on any follow-up management appointments and reorganization plans due for the firm later this week.

 (Additional reporting by Joyce Lee; Editing by Stephen Coates and Will Waterman)